Embry–Riddle Aeronautical University, Daytona Beach: Student facilities

 Students make regular use of the Mori Hosseini Student Union, located in the center of campus.
 The student center includes several dining facilities.
 It also has offices for the Student Government Association, Touch-N-Go Productions (campus entertainment), Greek life, The Avion Newspaper and The WIKD 102.5 FM.
 Many university offices, such as Campus Safety and the Dean of Student's office, are also housed in the student center.
-The second floor of the union includes a roof top lounge, gaming area, and study rooms.
+The second floor of the union includes a rooftop lounge, gaming area, and study rooms.
 The third floor and fourth floor host the library and other offices such as Student Employment, Title IX Office and Career Services.
 The student union also includes an events center and campus bookstore.

 Other student facilities include the 5300 sqft Interfaith Chapel, ICI Center gym, and intramural sports fields.
 A two-story, 12500 sqft fitness center was opened in August 2007, next to the pool.
-A new fitness center is under construction as of Spring 2021.
+A new fitness center was opened in late 2022.

+The old fitness center was repurposed into the Boeing Center for Aviation & Aerospace Safety, the product of a $5.1 million donation by the Boeing Company to the university.
+Directed by former NTSB chairman Robert L. Sumwalt, the center opened in January 2024.